binary-manu/arch-ansible/vagrant/README.md

 settings and custom repositories will persist.

 If working behind an HTTP(S) proxy, the `vagrant-proxyconf` plugin is required.
-Conversely, `vagrant-vbguest` is disabled, becuase Arch ships with its own guest additions packages.
+Conversely, `vagrant-vbguest` is disabled, because Arch ships with its own guest additions packages.

 Two variables can be tweaked in the `Vagrantfile`: